LSV models with stochastic interest rates and correlated jumps: Solution of the PIDE

 At the end of this section we also remind, that according to the method of \cite{Itkin2014a} the drift term in \eqref{MJ} (the last one) could be either moved into the drift term of the corresponding advection-diffusion operator, or could be discretized as

-This is possible because in both cases in \eqref{cas2} the exponent is the negative of the EM-matrix\footnote{EM here stays for an eventually M-matrix, see \cite{Itkin2014a}.}, therefore $e^{\dtau m \triangledown_\chi}$ is a positive matrix with all eigenvalues $|\lambda_i| < 1$.
+This is possible because in both cases in \eqref{cas2} the exponent is the negative of the EM-matrix\footnote{Here EM is an abbreviation for an eventually M-matrix, see \cite{Itkin2014a}.}, therefore $e^{\dtau m \triangledown_\chi}$ is a positive matrix with all eigenvalues $|\lambda_i| < 1$.